-Whilst the pieces themselves are created by the young people of Canberra; Ausdance ACT's team produces Dance Fest.
+Whilst the pieces themselves are created by the young people of Canberra; Ausdance ACT's team produces the event.
 We believe that the creative process is one of the most important elements of this festival.
-Our Ausdance Creative Team will work with you to ensure each participating group has assistance and support with the entire Dance Fest process.
+Our Ausdance Creative Team will work with you to ensure each participating group has assistance and support with the entire process.

-With our theme of Bread and Circuses, we can't wait to see what you bring to the festival this year!
+With our theme of "What Do You Dream?"
+We can't wait to see what you bring to the festival this year!